liebke/mechanician/examples/notepad/README.md

 ### NotepadAITools

-The `NotepadAITools` class provides the methods for AIs to interact with *Notepads*, including the following methods:
+The `NotepadAITools` class provides the AI tools for interacting with *Notepads*, including the following methods:

 * create_note
 * list_notes